 Chorea is defined by rapid, writhing involuntary movements that may be caused by a variety of illnesses most notably Huntington’s Disease.
 This progressive, genetically transmitted neurodegenerative disease results from a deterioration of a specific population of brain cells.
-Symptoms include the jerking and uncontrollable movements of the face, trunk and limbs.
-There is also progressive loss of mental abilities and the development of psychiatric problems.
-Treatment focuses on reducing symptoms, preventing complications and providing social support for patients and family.
+Symptoms include jerking and uncontrollable movements of the face, trunk, and limbs.
+There is also a progressive loss of mental abilities and the development of psychiatric problems.
+Treatment focuses on reducing symptoms, preventing complications, and providing social support for patients and family.

 Learn more about chorea and its interactions with other diseases here.